-An archipelago made up of more than 100 islands, 15 of which are uninhabited, the Shetland Isles are packed with amazing history, scenic landscapes and lots of exciting activities - you'll find plenty of great things to see and do.
+An archipelago made up of more than 100 islands, 15 of which are inhabited, the Shetland Isles are packed with amazing history, scenic landscapes and lots of exciting activities - you'll find plenty of great things to see and do.

 Scotland meets Scandinavia

 The same goes for Shetlander's unique cultural heritage.
 The Old Norse language crops up everywhere, from practically every place name to the local dialect spoken with a distinctive Scandinavian lilt, while fantastically preserved archaeological sites and the spectacular Up Helly Aa festival are vivid reminders of the islands' Viking past.

 Over 6,000 years of history